-In addition, through our business development initiatives we have acquired new technologies, including a therapy to reverse Factor Xa inhibitors, Factor D small molecules and two FcRN platforms (in February 2020, based on data from our Phase I study, we terminated the agreement to co-develop ABY-039 with Affibody, which was the developer of one such FcRN platform), among others.
+In addition, through our business development initiatives we have acquired or obtained rights to new technologies, including a therapy to reverse Factor Xa inhibitors, Factor D small molecules and two FcRN platforms (in February 2020, based on data from our Phase I study, we terminated the agreement to co-develop ABY-039 with Affibody, which was the developer of one such FcRN platform), among others.
 These technologies are intended to diversify our pipeline and revenue base (if products based on these technologies are, where applicable, approved by regulatory authorities), but we have limited experience with these technologies, including developing these therapies, operating clinical trials with these therapies, obtaining regulatory approval and commercializing these assets.
 If we are unable to successfully bring these products to market and to increase sales of approved medicines in the case of ANDEXXA, we may not be able to diversify our revenue or generate a return on our investments.

 Even if we are able to successfully identify and complete acquisitions and other strategic transactions, we may not be able to integrate or take full advantage of them.
-An acquisition or other strategic transaction may or may not result in short-term or long-term benefits to us (such as our transactions with Affibody and Stealth).
+An acquisition or other strategic transaction may or may not result in short-term or longterm benefits to us (such as our transactions with Affibody and Stealth).
+A commercial stage product or near-commercial stage product acquired may not result in the revenues that we anticipate or we may be unable to realize expected profits on sales due to expenses related to the manufacturing and/or sales of the commercial product.
 We may also incorrectly judge the value or worth of an acquired company or business or an acquired or in-licensed product, particularly if the acquired technology is in preclinical trials or early-stage clinical trials.
-Any therapies we acquire that are pre-clinical or in clinical trials may not result in a commercialized product and any revenues, if the product is commercialized, may not result in generating an adequate return on our investment.
+Any therapies we acquire that are pre-clinical or in clinical trials may not result in a commercialized product and any revenues, if the product is commercialized, may not meet our projections or result in generating an adequate return on our investment.